AA919Rabby/Aichatapp_firebase/README.md

-Chat with AI in real-time
+Chat with AI in real-time powered by Google generative Ai

 User authentication with Firebase (Google sign-in)